juanmescobedo/hugo-webpage/content/home/demo.md

 ## 👋 Welcome to my website

-Hi, I'm Juan Martín, a Senior Analytics Engineer from Mexico.
+Hi, I'm Juan Martín, Principal Analytics Engineer at a mexican fintech unicorn.
 This is my personal webpage, in which you can found information about my profesional life as well as some personal projects.

 - 👉 I'm currently interested in developing my data engineering skillset.
 You can see my [**Data Engineering Learning Journey**](https://github.com/juanmescobedo)
 - 📚 I have always enjoyed literature.
 I spend my free times reading, so feel free to check out my [**Goodreads profile**](https://www.goodreads.com/user/show/108014396-juan-escobedo)